Eagle is committed to make your closing run as smoothly as possible,there is never a stupid question.

 7) Tax Prorations.
 Sellers can also expect to give a “tax proration” credit that will benefit the Purchaser.
 This credit is to reimburse the Purchaser for a portion of the property taxes not yet paid by the Seller for the preceding tax period.
 Credits may also be given for Condo fees, homeowners association fees and other prepaid services.

 8) Miscellaneous.
-Sellers may also pay the following miscellaneous expenses: a) recording fees on Powers of Attorney, tax liens or other documents that the Seller may be responsible for recording ($28.00 for the first page, $8.00 for each additional page); b) Courier fees to overnight loan payoffs ($15-$25); c) wire transfer fees if they want their sale proceeds wire transferred to their bank ($20-$30); and d) attorneys’ fees for preparation of deed and property transfer affidavit ($45-$75); e) Realtor admin and compliance document fees ($124-$250).
+Sellers may also pay the following miscellaneous expenses: a) recording fees on Powers of Attorney, tax liens or other documents that the Seller may be responsible for recording ($28.00 for the first page, $8.00 for each additional page); b) Courier fees to overnight loan payoffs ($15-$25); c) wire transfer fees to wire proceeds – wire transferred to their bank ($20-$30); and d) attorneys’ fees for preparation of deed and property transfer affidavit ($45-$100); e) Realtor admin and compliance document fees ($124-$250).

 Other Seller Costs